Veiled Chameleon Care Summary

 Breeding Veiled Chameleons

-Although wild clutches range about 30 eggs, the imbalance of food in captivity leads to massive clutches of 60 or more.
-This is not healthy for the female so healthy food intake before she is gravid is important.
-The eggs can be left where they are or moved to an incubator where they can hatch in 7-9 months at 72F.
+Although wild clutches range about 20-30 eggs, the imbalance of food in captivity leads to massive clutches of 60 or more.
+Huge clutch sizes are not healthy for the female so healthy food intake before she is gravid is important.
 There have been a wide range of incubation strategies and temperatures that have proven successful with incubation times that range from six to 16 months.
+Incubation in the upper 70s F has proven reliable.
+Though, Veiled Chameleon eggs are quite hardy and many people simply incubate in a closet or under their bed.

 The babies hatch ready to eat you out of house and home.